Ignoring Plant-Powered Marketing is a BIG Missed Steak

-Leah Kendall, delves into the world of Vegan brands and their marketing strategies, which have contributed to their exponential growth.
-What can we expect now from larger manufacturers, and can they challenge the… challengers?
+Marketing plant-based food has proven a fun and interesting challenge for plant-powered brands.
+Their marketing strategies have contributed to their exponential growth as consumers become willing to go meat-less.
+What can we expect now from larger manufacturers, and can they challenge the challengers?

 Challengers To The Front

 For social media marketing, this presents an exciting opportunity for brands.
 The whole world of vegan food is an experiment.
 It means that brands like Quorn can introduce their twist on Turkey Dinosaurs and call them ‘Roarsomes’, and it also means that Oatly can be outright punk and not risk alienating their consumer base.
-Due to being innovative in space, these brands can afford to be daring in their marketing too.
+By being innovative in the plant-based food market, these brands can afford to be daring in their marketing too.

 What Happens Now?

-- Do not play at being a challenger brand but do learn from them.
-Use playful language to stand out from the noise and adopt some punk attitude, but accept the role as a leader in the industry.
+- Do not play at being a challenger brand, but do learn from them.
+Use playful language to stand out from the noise and adopt some punk attitude, but accept your role as an industry leader.
 A key barrier to consumers wishing to adopt a more meat-free lifestyle has always been convenience.
 Big brands have this and can use it to their advantage.

-🥦Vegan and meat-alternative foods are here to stay.
+?Vegan and meat-alternative foods are here to stay.
 If you want to watch the vegan revolution happening in real-time, check out our Brand Fame Dashboard.
-It’s completely dynamic, meaning you can track social conversation over time to show the brands leading Social Media advocacy in the industry.
+It’s completely dynamic, meaning you can track social conversation over time to show the brands leading social media advocacy in the plant-based industry.

 Spoiler: With 75% of favourable mentions in Feb 2021, Beyond Meat has got it down.?